Andreas Creusen

-Andreas Creusen (1591–1666) was a Dutch Catholic clergyman who became bishop of Roermond (1651–1657) and Archbishop of Mechelen (1657–1666).
+Andreas Creusen (1591 – November 8, 1666) was a Dutch Catholic clergyman and theologian.
+He was the Bishop of Roermond (1651–1657) and Archbishop of Mechelen (1657–1666).
+Creusen was also a concillor to the Holy Roman Emperor.

-Biography
+Early life

-Creusen was born in Maastricht and studied at the Latin school and the Jesuit college of his native town, before further studies in Rome.
-He obtained his doctoral degree in theology at the University of Vienna.
-He was appointed a councillor to the Holy Roman Emperor and great-chaplain to the imperial armies in Germany and Hungary.
-After he returned to the Low Countries he was made a canon of the cathedral of Cambrai in 1630.
-In 1640 he was appointed archdeacon of Brabant and in 1651 bishop of Roermond.
-In 1657 he was appointed to the see of Mechelen.
+Andreas Creusen was born in 1591 in Maastricht, Limburg, Netherlands.
+He studied at the Latin school and the Jesuit college in Maastricht, before completing further studies in Rome, Italy.
+Creusen obtained a doctoral degree in theology at the University of Vienna in Vienna, Austria.

+Career

+Creusen became a clergyman and theologian with the Catholic Church.
+He was appointed a councillor to the Holy Roman Emperor and was also chaplain major to the Imperial Roman armies in Germany and Hungary.

+After Creusen returned to the Low Countries, he was made a canon of Cambrai Cathedral in 1630.
+In 1640, he was appointed Archdeacon of Brabant, a state of the Holy Roman Empire.
+Creusen was appointed to be the Bishop of Roermond on 22 May 1651, and was consecrated on 23 July 1651.

+Creusen was nominated as the Archbishop of Mechelen 6 September 1656, and his nomination confirmed on 9 April 1657.
+At a convocation of bishops held in the city of Brussels in January 1665, Creusen raised the issue of the abuse of the confessional and the power of absolution with regard to the confessor and his paramour.
+However, the issue was not resolved at the meeting.

+Death

-After his death in Brussels in November 1666 he was buried in the choir of St. Rumbold's Cathedral in Mechelen.
-His funeral monument was designed and executed by the famous sculptor Lucas Faydherbe.
+Creusen died in Brussels on 8 November 1666.
+He was buried in the choir of St. Rumbold's Cathedral in Mechelen.
+His funeral monument was designed and executed by the sculptor Lucas Faydherbe.